 The building is named after the 1854 Eureka Stockade, a miner's rebellion, which occurred during the height of Victoria's gold rush era.
 As reference to this, the gold crown represents the gold rush and the red stripe is representative of the blood spilt during the rebellion.
 Possibly more obvious are the white horizontal lines depicting the markings on a surveyor measuring staff.
 The Skydeck located on the 88th floor offers views of Melbourne and beyond.

-The Eureka Skydeck opens daily from 10am till 10pm, last entry at 9:30pm.
-Adult ticket is $23.00.
-Please note - usually there is a line so arrive well in advance if you want to shoot sunset.
+The Melbourne Skydeck opens daily from 12pm till 9pm, last entry at 8:30pm.
+Adult ticket is $28.00 when purchasing online and $34 when purchasing onsite.
+Please note - usually there is a line so purchase tickets so it's highly recommended to buy them online and arrive well in advance if you want to shoot sunset.
 Shooting through the glass could be an issue so have some dark fabric or jacket to block light from lamps abouve and below.
 You will need wide range of lenses from wide angle to medium telephoto.
-Tropod is highly recommended.
+Small tripod is highly recommended.

 Eureka Tower photography location on maps: